Intercity Golden Gloves

-Intercity Golden Gloves is an amateur boxing tournament which is considered by many boxing aficionados as one of the three most elite Golden Gloves titles, along with the Chicago Golden Gloves and the New York Golden Gloves.
+The Intercity Golden Gloves was an amateur boxing tournament held from 1928 to 1961 and is considered by many boxing aficionados as one of the three most elite Golden Gloves titles, along with the Chicago Golden Gloves and the New York Golden Gloves.
+Fighters who won the Intercity Golden Gloves are generally considered the National Golden Gloves' champions.

 Goal

 The Intercity matches were designed to engage bouts between the regional New York, Kentucky, and Chicago champions, although this was not always the case.
 Some felt they were more politicized, regardless the matches are held in eminent esteem.